ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/start.md

 Lets start our application via whichever technique you want.

 1. At the command line, change directories in to a starting directory.
 I use `~/Projects/Training`
-1. Enter the following command: `ionic start tea-taster blank --type=angular`
+1. Enter the following command: `ionic start tea-taster blank --type=angular --no-git`
 1. Alternatively, you could just enter `ionic start` and let the command line ask you for what it needs

 **Example:**